sairosthedev/Belcit-frontend/SUNMI-SDK-SETUP.md

 npm run build:android
 ```

-## Option 3: Use Current Implementation (Works Without SDK)
+## Option 3: Use Current Implementation (RECOMMENDED - Works Without SDK!)

+**✅ This is the current setup and should work immediately!**

 The current code uses **reflection** to call Sunmi SDK methods.
-This works if:
+This means:
+- ✅ **No SDK download needed** - Works without SDK JAR file
+- ✅ **Automatic detection** - Finds Sunmi printer service automatically
+- ✅ **Works on Sunmi V2 Pro** - Printer service is pre-installed
+- ✅ **No manual setup** - Just rebuild APK and install

+**How it works:**
+1. Code binds to Sunmi printer service (`woyou.aidlservice.jiuiv5`)
+2. Uses Java reflection to call SDK methods
-- Sunmi printer service is installed on device
+3. No SDK JAR file required - service is already on device
-- Service is running
-- App has permission to access printer
+4. Prints directly to built-in thermal printer

 **This should work out of the box on Sunmi V2 Pro!**